Don’t carbo-load at breakfast

 Look for a brand of Greek yogurt that contains live and active cultures, which will promote healthy bacteria in your gut to prevent bloating.
 (These are signs you could have an unhealthy gut.)
 Plus, the protein in the yogurt will keep you full.
 Beef it up with fiber-rich oats, berries, and chia seeds for an extra filling morning meal—just don’t go overboard if your body isn’t used to digesting that much fiber, says Jessica Crandall, RDN, CDE, spokesperson for the Academy of Nutrition and Dietetics.
 “If you’re not used to that amount of fiber it causes gas, but if you work up to it slowly, it promotes a healthy GI system,” she says.
-Slowly add a little more fiber to your diet every day for a flatter belly, and increase your fluid intake to aid digestion and reduce icky symptoms like diarrhea and bloating.
+Slowly add a little more fiber to your diet every day for a flatter belly, and increase your fluid intake to aid digestion and reduce icky symptoms like diarrhea and bloating—here's how to get more fiber into your diet without really trying.

-Sodium is a big culprit of bloat by causing your body to retain water, but potassium helps counterbalance that salt.
+Sodium is a big culprit of bloat by causing your body to retain water, but potassium helps counterbalance that salt—here are some other causes of bloating to know about.
 “By eating more potassium, you can help reduce bloating,” says Torey Armul, MS, RD, CSSD, LD, an Academy of Nutrition and Dietetics spokesperson.
 Slice banana into your yogurt, or scramble up eggs with tomato and spinach, which are other good sources of potassium.
-Here are signs you may need more potassium in your diet.

 Content continues below ad

 Not only will the protein in cheese keep you full so you’re not tempted to snack more later, but it can also help you avoid bloating and gas.
 Pairing it with an apple gives you an extra kick of nutrients.
 “Protein helps the flow of digestion, and produce gives you the nutrients your body needs, along with fiber,” says Crandall.
 A banana with nut butter, or carrot sticks with hummus make other good combos of protein and produce.
-(Don't miss these signs you might need more protein.)
+Try to eat this food every day to beat belly bloat.

 Content continues below ad